rethard/BloxLuck-/README.md

 ## 📌 Overview

-**BloxLuck Predictor** is a small **Chrome extension** built with a clean, modern interface and a simple prediction flow.
+**BloxLuck Predictor** is a lightweight **Chrome extension** designed to demonstrate a clean and interactive prediction flow through a modern popup interface.

-It includes a key-based access screen, animated scan/progress feedback, and a lightweight UI designed for fast use.
+The project focuses on **user interaction, animation, and visual feedback**, inspired by game-style utility tools and simple probability demonstrations.

 ---

-## ✨ Features
+## 🎨 Features

-- Key input & validation flow
+- Clean and modern prediction interface
+- Key-based access screen
-- Animated scan / progress indicator
+- Animated scan and progress flow
-- Simple “Heads / Tails” result display
-- Clean, modern popup UI
+- Visual coin flip animation
+- Clear result output (Heads / Tails)
-- Lightweight (HTML/CSS/JS)
+- Lightweight and responsive design

 ---

-## ⚙️ Installation (Chrome Extension)
+## ⚙️ Setup Guide

-1. Download the project archive
+1. Download the latest release from the link above
-2. Extract it to a folder
+2. **Extract** the ZIP archive.
-3. Open Chrome and go to:
+3. Open Chrome and go to `chrome://extensions/`
+4. Enable **Developer mode**
+5. Click **"Load unpacked"** and select the extracted folder.